Get insider access

 MSI Optix G273

 The Gigabyte G27Q is much better than the MSI Optix G273.
 The Gigabyte has a higher native resolution, resulting in clearer text and sharper images.
 The Gigabyte also has a much faster response time, resulting in clearer motion, and it supports HDR10.
-Finally, the Gigabyte has better ergonomics, with an excellent height adjustment that makes it easier to place it in an ideal viewing position.
+Finally, the Gigabyte has better ergonomics, with an excellent height adjustment, making it easier to place it in an ideal viewing position.

 Gigabyte AORUS FO48U OLED